Quo210/my-classes-website/readme.md

 Came back to project after long hiatus abandonded.
 Been dealing with personal issues.
 Next change in place is remembering what was I exactly doing with this project

+# 6pm

+I've decided to lower the scope of the project and use it as a means to practice.
+Next step is having my first interaction with downloads